 Can you provide training to improve road skills (esp on busy roads)?

 Most new riders start out somewhat afraid or wary of busy road traffic.
-We normally encourage these riders to come out on our small groups of “come and try it” rides on quiet roads.
-The club also provides access to cycle skills courses designed to improve bike handling skills and rider – confidence.
+We normally encourage these riders to come out on our small groups of “beginners” rides on quiet roads.

 Do I need to join the club to come on a club run?